CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 The same principles that apply to manual issue types also apply to batch back-flushing.
 Ensuring accurate backflush settings prevents material shortages and maintains production efficiency.

 ---
-Proper configuration of issue types in manual and backflush methods is essential for effective inventory management.
-By understanding how different issue types behave, businesses can optimize material issuance, improve tracking, and enhance overall operational efficiency.